 Physical Education Course Offerings:

 Club Sports are organized and operated by students of the Claremont Colleges.
-Clubs range from recreationally based to competing interscholastically on a national level.
-Club Sports include: Cycling, Equestrian, Lacrosse (Men’s), Racquetball, Roller/Ice Hockey, Roller Derby (Women’s), Rugby (Men's/Women's), Soccer (Women’s), Tennis, Ultimate Frisbee (Men’s/Women’s), and Volleyball (Men’s/Women’s).
+Clubs range from informal/recreationally based to competing inter-scholastically on a national level.
+The following teams are currently on-campus: Badminton, Barbell, Basketball (Women’s), Cycling, Equestrian, Fencing, Field Hockey, Ice/Roller Hockey, Lacrosse (Men’s), Roller Derby (Women’s), Rugby (Men’s and Women’s), Soccer (Men’s and Women’s), Squash, Surfing, Swimming, Tennis, Ultimate (Men’s and Women’s) and Volleyball (Men’s and Women’s).

-Bountiful athletic facilities are open to all students regardless of participation in organized sports.
-Rains Center for Sport and Recreation houses two gymnasiums (badminton, basketball, pickleball, volleyball).
-Also within the center are racquetball, handball and squash courts.
-The Rains' weight training facility includes, Cable Motion, Hammer Strength, Life Fitness, and Smith machines, free weights, half racks, kettelbells and other equipment.
-The Rains cardio room offers Life Fitness ellipticals, treadmills, bikes and two types of rowers.
-You'll also find an exercise room for aerobics, ballroom dance, core training, dance, fencing, hip-hop, karate, pilates, PiYo, tai chi, UJam, yoga and zumba, plus locker rooms for students, faculty and staff.
-Outdoor sports facilities include: Haldeman and Pendleton Pools, baseball, soccer, softball, lacrosse, ultimate frisbee fields, 14 tennis courts at the Pauley and Rogers facilities and an all-weather track.
-Specific facility schedules are available on the Physical Education/Athletics website.
+Athletic Facilities are open to all students/faculty/staff.
+The Rains Center for Sport and Recreation houses two gymnasiums (badminton, basketball, pickleball, volleyball).
+Also within the center are handball, racquetball, and squash courts.
+The Rains’ Weight Training Facility includes Cable Motion, Hammer Strength, Life Fitness, Smith machines, free weights, half racks, kettlebells and other equipment.
+The Cardio Training Room offers Life Fitness ellipticals, treadmills, recumbent and incline bikes and two types of rowers.
+The MacLeod Fitness Studio houses aerobics, ballroom dance, core training, dance, fencing, hip-hop, karate, pilates, PiYo, tai chi, UJam, yoga, and Zumba.
+Locker Rooms are available for use by all patrons.
+Outdoor sports facilities include: Haldeman and Pendleton Pools, 14 tennis courts at Pauley and Rogers facilities, an all-weather track and numerous sports fields (baseball, football, lacrosse, soccer, and softball).
+Specific facility schedules are available on the PE/Athletics website.